sumdher/VSCode-on-Android/README.md

 # Visual Studio Code on Android (No root)

-Guide to run Visual Studio Code and VSCodium on Android.
+Guide to run Visual Studio Code and/or VSCodium on Android.

 **Android** > **Termux** > (proot) **Ubuntu** > **VSCode**/**VSCodium**